mattnigh/hail_to_the_chief/README.md

 # Hail to the Chief: A Playbook for Chief of Staffs
 **Repo intent:** To assist those in a technology/engineering Chief of Staff (CoS) role with a centralized list of useful resources.

-### How to use this document
+### :blue_book: How to use this document
-Everything listed below are simple patterns and resources.
-Applying these processes in reality is much more complex, with more variables to consider.
-In this document I have stripped processes to a MVP (or Alpha).
-To some extent that reveals the truth of their purpose/value.
-But when applying these, ensure more variables (such as organizational change management) are considered.
+- Applying these processes in reality is much more complex, with more variables to consider.
+- Everything listed below are simple patterns and resources to leverage.
+- I stripped processes below to a MVP (or Alpha).
+To that reveals the truth of their purpose/value.
+Build upon them appropriately.
+- Ensure more variables (such as organizational change management, your team culture/standards, etc) are considered.

-### Learn to be your Principal's Proxy
+###  :mega: Learn to be your Principal's Proxy
 - **Context:** This is a difficult skill to master.
-In this role you must separate your own ideas/beliefs from your Principal.
-In meetings you should publicly differentiate between what is your opinion versus your Principal's.
+In this role you must separate publicly your own ideas/beliefs from your Principal.
+In meetings you should verbally differentiate between what is your opinion versus your Principal's if there could be any question.
-- **Example:** Simple phrases like "...I understand what you are communicating.
-(NAME)'s highest agreed-on priority is highering so we are going to invest in this."
-Your words will change depending on the context and
+- **Example:** Simple phrases like "...(NAME)'s decision here is we are going to invest in this." when acting as proxy can be completely appropriate.
+In other times you might want to make it clear you are making the decision in their absence.
+What you actually say will need to adapt to the context/situation.
+- Begin to learn this skill by representing your Principal in the simplest of situations (for example org/team document reviews, facilitating meetings, writing/editing comms and docs directly for your principal).
+- Do this for around six months or so (biz complexity impacts this), after that begin to get real depth in your org (see below).

-### Learn to be your Principal's Proxy
+### 🏢 Start to get depth in your Organization
-- Review the different areas you and your Principal think you can impact the most as proxy (after 90 days)
+- Review the different areas you and your Principal think you can impact the most as proxy (after 90-120 days)
-- Idea: What are the low context needed, but painful areas you could assist with optimizing (
+- **Idea:** What are the low context needed, but painful areas you could assist with optimizing
 - Select one to two of these areas and begin supporting (and replacing) your Principal
 - This should be a significant investment of your time (writing documentation, coordinating, building relationships, etc)
-- Set informal time to build your relationship with your Principal (virtual lunch, meeting during offsites, etc)
+- Set informal time to build your relationship with your Principal (virtual lunches, meeting during offsites, etc)

-### How to create a Rhythm of Business (RoB)
+### 📆 Process: How-to create a Rhythm of Business (RoB)
 - List what is needed by HR and compliance (annual reviews, increases, etc)
 - List what is needed from your org in the finance cycle (budget reviews/submissions, vendor spend, etc)
 - List what is needed to lead and communicate to your org (town halls, AMAs, etc)